Charles II of Navarre: Last French possessions lost and the humbling of Navarre (1369–79)

-In 1377 he proposed to the English that he would return to Normandy and put the harbours and castles he still controlled there at their disposal for a joint attack on France; he also proposed that his daughter should be married to the new English king, the young Richard II.
+In 1377, he proposed to the English that he would return to Normandy and put the harbours and castles he still controlled there at their disposal for a joint attack on France; he also proposed that his daughter should be married to the new English king, the young Richard II.
 But the threat of an attack by Castile forced Charles to remain in Navarre.
 Instead he sent off his eldest son to Normandy, with a number of officials, including his chamberlain Jacques de Rue, who were to prepare his castles to receive the English, as well as a servant whose mission was to insinuate himself into the royal kitchens in Paris and poison the King of France.
 Meanwhile he urgently appealed for the English to send him reinforcements from Gascony to help him fight the Castilians.
-But in March 1378 all his plots finally unravelled.
+But in March 1378 all his plots finally unraveled.
 On their way to Normandy the Navarrese delegation were arrested at Nemours.
 The draft treaties and correspondence with the English found in their baggage, along with Jacques de Rue's confessions under interrogation, were all that Charles V needed to send an army into northern Normandy to capture all the King of Navarre's remaining domains there (April–June 1378).
-Only Cherbourg held out: Charles of Navarre begged the English to send him reinforcements there but instead they seized it for themselves and garrisoned it against the French.
+Only Cherbourg held out: Charles of Navarre asked the English to send him reinforcements there but instead they seized it for themselves and garrisoned it against the French.
 Charles's son submitted to the French King and became a protégé of the Duke of Burgundy, fighting in the French armies.
 Jacques de la Rue and other prominent Navarrese officials in France were executed.

 From June–July 1378 the armies of Castile, commanded by John of Trastámara, invaded Navarre and laid the country waste.
-Charles II retreated over the Pyrenees to Saint-Jean-Pied-de-Port and in October he made his way to Bordeaux to plead for military aid from Sir John Neville, the Lieutenant of Gascony.
-Neville despatched a small force to Navarre under the knight Sir Thomas Trivet, but the English achieved little over the winter and in February Henry of Trastámara announced his son would re-invade Navarre in the spring.
+Charles II retreated over the Pyrenees to Saint-Jean-Pied-de-Port and in October he made his way to Bordeaux to ask for military aid from Sir John Neville, the Lieutenant of Gascony.
+Neville dispatched a small force to Navarre under the knight Sir Thomas Trivet, but the English achieved little over the winter and in February Henry of Trastámara announced his son would re-invade Navarre in the spring.
 Having no options or allies left Charles II asked for a truce, and by the Treaty of Briones on 31 March 1379 agreed to Henry's demands that he agree to be bound in perpetual military alliance with Castile and France against the English, and to surrender 20 fortresses of southern Navarre, including the city of Tudela, to Castilian garrisons.

-Charles of Navarre's remarkably slippery and devious political career was at an end.
-He retained his crown and his country but he was effectively a humiliated client of his enemies, he had lost his French territories and his Pyrenean realm was devastated and impoverished by war.
-Though he continued to scheme and even still to consider himself the rightful King of France, he was essentially neutralized and impotent for the years that remained until his gruesome death.
+Charles of Navarre's political career was at an end.
+He retained his crown and his country. but had lost his French territories, and his Pyrenean realm was devastated and impoverished by war.
+Though he continued to consider himself the rightful King of France, he was essentially neutralized for the years that remained until his death.